bixb922/viper-examples/README.md

 The static analysis that MicroPython does is viper function by viper function.
 No information is carried over from the analysis of one function to the other.

-# Other topics

-## Passing a viper variable to a function
+## Passing a viper variable to a called function
 In a viper decorated function, you can certainly call another function.
 The called function can be @micropython.viper decorated, @micropython.native decorated or plain (undecorated), a bound or unbound method, there is no difference.

 However, call overhead for a viper function is lower than call overhead for a undecorated function.